mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 ### When is the Expo Display Page "Loaded and Initialized"?

 Knowing when the *Right after the Page is loaded and **Initialized*** event happens, when your Script should run, is a bit tricky.
-Thankfully, we are providing here [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) that you can paste into your code.
+Thankfully, we are providing here [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) that you can paste into your Script.

 First you need to decide if the Script you need is to be applied *Globally* (for All pages), or just on a Page-per-Page basis.